Combining Risk of Common Genetic Variants May Lead to Better Breast Cancer Risk Assessment

-Most inherited cases of breast cancer are associated with two abnormal genes: BRCA1 (BReast CAncer gene one) and BRCA2 (BReast CAncer gene two).
-Women with an abnormal BRCA1 or BRCA2 gene have up to an 85% risk of developing breast cancer by age 70.
+Most inherited cases of breast cancer are associated with mutations in two genes: BRCA1 (BReast CAncer gene one) and BRCA2 (BReast CAncer gene two).
+Women with a BRCA1 or BRCA2 genetic mutation have up to a 72% risk of developing breast cancer by age 80.
 Their risk of ovarian cancer also is higher than average.

 Researchers know that other genetic variants, called single nucleotide polymorphisms (SNPs), also are linked to breast cancer.
 Still, each SNP contributes only a tiny amount to a person’s overall risk of developing breast cancer.